Sport in the United Kingdom: Great Britain at the Olympics

 The United Kingdom competes in the Olympics as Great Britain during Olympic competition.
 The British Olympic Association is responsible for the promotion of the Olympic Movement within the United Kingdom and for the selection, leadership and management of Great Britain and Northern Ireland at every Olympic accredited event.
 By longstanding practice, athletes of Northern Ireland have the option of being part of either the Great Britain or Ireland teams.

 After the 2004 Summer Olympics Great Britain was third in the all-time Summer Olympic medal count (ranked by gold medals), although the majority of the medals are accounted for by some very large tallies in the first few Olympic Games.
 British medal tallies for much of the post-war period were generally considered disappointing, but the 2000 Summer Olympics marked an upturn and this was sustained at the 2004 Summer Olympics when Great Britain finished tenth in the medal table and the 2008 where it finished fourth behind only China, the US and Russia.
 This was seen as a great success, and there was a victory parade through the streets of London.
 This trend continued in the 2012 Games in London.
 Great Britain again finished fourth in the total medal table (behind the US, China and Russia), but was third in the gold medal count behind the US and China.
 In 2016 at the 2016 Summer Olympics in Rio de Janeiro Britain reached all time Olympic best by coming second in the medals table only being beaten by the US.
 The sports in which the British team has won most medals in recent Summer Olympics include rowing, sailing, cycling, and athletics.
 In addition to the 2012 Summer Olympics, London hosted the Games in 1908 and 1948.

 Winter sports only play a minor role in British sporting life because the winters are not cold enough for them to be practised out of doors very much, with little suitable natural ice or snow.
 Great Britain is not a leading nation at the Winter Olympics, but has had a few successes in sports such as figure skating, curling and bob skeleton, and has had a guiding hand in the early stages of the evolution of three Olympic winter sports; curling, bobsleigh and alpine skiing.
 A number of athletes represented Great Britain in the freestyle skiing discipline when it debuted at the 2014 Winter Olympics.
 Snowboarder Jenny Jones made history at those Games as the first British competitor to win a medal in an event on snow when she took a bronze in the slopestyle competition.
 Another British snowboarder, Billy Morgan, won a bronze medal in the big air competition in the 2018 Winter Olympics.
+Matt Weston became the first Briton to win two gold medals at one Winter Olympics, dominating the skeleton events at Milano Cortina 2026.